 Guest rooms between 05-09 have views of Sutro Heights Park.
 Those on the north side 01-04 have partial, indirect views of the Pacific Ocean and Sutro Baths and the famous Seal Rocks.
 Unfortunately, the trees have grown and filed out over decades and there is no scheduled park trimming of the trees.
 It is a short walk to panoramic views of all these beautiful locations including the Cliff House, Ocean Beach, and Lands End.
 For the best views, we recommend 104, 204, and 304, and those immediately adjacent to those rooms (03s and 05s) as well as the indirect views from the 01s and 02s.

-Suites, like the Hunter S. Thompson suite, come with two Queen beds.
+Rooms, like the Hunter S. Thompson, come with two Queen beds.
 They can only accommodate up to four (4) guests.
-If you need another bed, we can provide a rollaway folding bed.

 One Queen / Two Twin rooms can only accommodate up to two (2) adults and two (2) children.